UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_bianca_details.md

     - Generate jobstats plots for your jobs
         - Firstly, find some job IDs from this month
-        -  finishedjobinfo -m username
+        - Run `finishedjobinfo -m username`
-        - Write down the IDs from some interesting jobs.
+        - Write down the IDs from some interesting jobs
         - Generate the images:

         ```console